darecophoenixx/wordroid.sblo.jp/lib/keras_ex/GaussianKernel/README.md

 ![](http://yunopon.sakura.ne.jp/sblo_files/wordroid/image/demo03_02.png)

 Do you need a strong classifier machine with neural network?
 Try this.
+This layer is implemented using Gaussian kernel.
 (see \_\_init\_\_.py)

 ## Requirement